moda-gov-tw/PETs-Applications/README.md

     - The application uses homomorphic encryption to ensure personal privacy when computing data on the cloud.

 - **k-Anonymization** - [Privacy-Preserving Research Data Sharing](k-anonymization/privacy-preserving_research_data_sharing)
-    - The application uses differential privacy to ensure patient privacy before releasing data for diabetes prediction.
+    - The application uses k-anonymization to ensure patient privacy before releasing data for diabetes prediction.

 ## Disclaimer